-The Coronavirus outbreak has affected the international cricket circuit big time, with teams pulling out of the scheduled tournament.
+The outbreak has affected the international cricket circuit big time, with teams pulling out of the scheduled tournament.

 The 13th edition of the Indian Premier League is set to kick off on March 29, with defending champions Mumbai Indians slated to take on last year’s finalist, Chennai Super Kings.
 The outbreak of the disease, however, put several question marks over the tournament, but Patel confirmed that there’s no threat as of now.